 In the aftermath of a car accident, we are left to make a number of quick decisions, including hiring a lawyer.
-While dealing with serious injuries from a car accident, people cannot take the time to research Atlanta personal injury attorneys and sometimes make mistakes and hire the wrong attorney.
+While dealing with serious injuries from a car accident, people cannot take the time to research ‘Dunwoody personal injury attorneys’ and sometimes make mistakes and hire the wrong attorney.

 Clients usually realize they’ve hired the wrong law firm when weeks, or even months, have passed and their lawyer won’t return their calls, they don’t know anything about their case, and a firm assistant keeps taking messages and saying everything is fine.

 As a client, you have a right to speak with your lawyer and get direct answers to your questions.
 Your lawyer should explain how Georgia insurance works, expectations in your case, process, timelines, and set goals.
-If you have not discussed these things with your current attorney, it’s time to switch to a car accident attorney focused on you!
+If you have not discussed these things with your current attorney, it’s time to fire your attorney and find an attorney focused on you!

 How Can I Fire My Car Accident Lawyer?